Cycling Proficiency Scheme

-Sustainable and active travel is making transport decisions that do not harm the environment, promoting the use of public transport, park and ride, car share and encouraging increasing the amount of physical activity (communally walking, cycling, running) we do for all, part of or entire journey.
+Sustainable and active travel is making transport decisions that do not harm the environment, promoting the use of park and ride, public transport and car share.
+It also encourages increasing the amount of physical activity (communally walking, cycling, running) you do for all, part of or for an entire journey.

 The Cycling Proficiency Scheme is the first step in teaching children this important life skill.
 By promoting safe cycling, children will have a sure foundation should they decide to continue cycling into adulthood.

 The CPS teaches children who can already ride a bicycle, how to do so more safely.
 It covers what to wear, bicycle maintenance and the rules of the road.